foxthefox/ioBroker.fritzdect/README.md

 ### 0.1.2
 * errorcode string->number
 * batterylow -> boolean
+* switch in admin for non native API call for battery charge in % (shall prevent 403 message logs)

 ### 0.1.1
 * switch for GuestWLAN when no access is granted and polling creates an error